a bowl whisk the flour with the salt.

 chocolate.
 Cover with a thin layer of jam (about 1/2 teaspoon).
 Place the cut-out

 cookie on top and gently sandwich them together, making sure not to smug the

 - 14 sandwich cookies.

 Note: You can store the

-unassembled cookies for several days in an airtight container.
-It is best,
+assembled cookies for several days in an airtight container in the refrigerator.

-Place the frozen unsweetened raspberries and the sugar in a small saucepan and
+sugar.
+Place the frozen unsweetened raspberries and the sugar mixture in a

 medium sized saucepan and bring to a boil, stirring frequently, over medium

 heat.
 When it's at a full boil, adjust the heat to keep the mixture at a full

 boil and, stirring frequently, cook for about five to six